Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Experiments

 {\bf Examining the impact of data collection and augmentation.} This experiment aims to answer: \textit{Is it essential to collect feature selection records and augment them to maintain \model\ performance?} To establish the control group, we developed two model variants: 1) \model$^{-d}$, we collected feature selection records at random rather than building basic feature selectors.
 2) \model$^{-a}$, we removed the data augmentation process of \model.
 Figure~\ref{w/oaug} shows the comparison results on Spectf, German Credit, OpenML\_589, and Mice Protein.
 We found that the performance of \model\ is much better than \model$^{-d}$.
 The underlying driver is that, compared to random generation, selection records generated by feature selectors are more robust and denoising, which is important for creating a more effective embedding space for searching better feature subsets.
 Moreover, we observed that \model\ is superior to \model$^{-a}$ in all cases.
 The underlying driver is that data augmentation can increase the data diversity, resulting in a more robust and effective learning process for \model.
 Thus, this experiment validates that data collection and augmentation is significant for maintaining \model\ performance.

-{\bf Study of scalability.} This experiment aims to answer: \textit{Does \model\ have excellent scalability in different datasets?} According to the dimension of the feature set, we chose 6 datasets: SVMGuide3, Megawatt1, Spambase, Mice Protein, Coil-20, and MNIST, from small to large.
+{\bf Study of the scalability of \model.} This experiment aims to answer: \textit{Does \model\ have excellent scalability in different datasets?} According to the dimensionality of the feature set, we chose 6 datasets: SVMGuide3, Megawatt1, Spambase, Mice Protein, Coil-20, and MNIST, from small to large.
 We analyzed the variation in the average time required to make an inference during a single search step and in the parameter size employed by the encoder-evaluator-decoder model.
-Figure~\ref{scalable} shows the comparison results.
+Figure~\ref{scalable} (a-b) shows the comparison results in terms of Parameter Size and Inference Time.
 We found that in spite of the almost 40-fold increase in feature dimension from SVMGuide3 to MNIST, the inference time increases by just about 4-fold, and the parameter size only enlarges by almost 2-fold.
-The underlying driver is that the deep feature subset embedding module has integrated the discrete selection records into a fixed continuous embedding space, significantly reducing the searching time and embedding model size.
-The time-cost bottleneck only focuses on the downstream ML model validation.
-This experiment validates that \model\ has strong scalability when dealing with datasets of varying dimensions.
+The underlying driver for this observation is that the deep feature subset embedding module has integrated the knowledge of discrete selection records into a fixed continuous embedding space, significantly reducing the searching time and embedding model size.
+The time-cost bottleneck is only caused by the downstream ML model validation.
+Therefore, this experiment validates that \model\ has strong scalability when dealing with datasets of varying dimensions.